mahasen-s/gravimeterTransferFunctionLearner/README.md

 # Transfer Function Learner
-Learning the transfer function of a black-box system using DNNs.
+Learning the transfer function of a atom-interferometer gravimeter (treated as a black-box system) using DNNs.

 `./matlab` contains code for preprocessing raw experimental data. (`./matlab/process_campagin4.m`) shows the whole process.